← Back to Stories

 Key details reported by multiple sources:

-- Kumanjayi White, a 24-year-old Warlpiri man with cognitive disabilities, died on 27 May 2025 while being restrained by two plainclothes NT police officers in a Coles supermarket in Alice Springs.
+• Kumanjayi White, a 24-year-old Warlpiri man with cognitive disabilities, died on 27 May 2025 while being restrained by two Northern Territory Police officers in an Alice Springs Coles supermarket.

-- White’s family released a statement calling for justice, saying: 'We have got no hope.
+• The family of Kumanjayi White released a statement expressing heartbreak, anger, and frustration, saying 'We have got no hope.
 When will we have our justice?
 How can we keep living like this?' and announced a week-long 'blackout' from media.

-- Both officers involved in White’s restraint remain active members of the NT Police Force, with one officer reportedly on leave at the time of the incident.
+• The two officers involved in White’s death remain working members of the NT Police Force, with one officer reportedly on leave at the time of the announcement.

 Points of Difference